ciyam/ciyam/README.md

 both the Apache2 user (wwwrun) and the user account being used for development can create, update, append and delete files in and below the path (for a development only environment it is easiest to just `chmod a+rwx`).

+An optional MARKER environment variable can be used as a way of preventing accidental source code commits due to some temporary tracing code (as it is used in the pre-commit hook script's call to 'check_source').

 Environment variables LIB and INCLUDE for VC++ will require additions for MySQL and (if used) OpenSSL.

 If wanting to perform a debug build for Windows use the environment variable CPPDBG.